 Yes, military reservists are eligible to participate if in a reserve component of the Armed Forces including the National Guard.
 However, your military training or service will not satisfy the NHSC SP service commitment.

-How do we determine if you are ineligible?
+How do you determine if I'm ineligible?

-We will deem you ineligible if you are:
+We consider you ineligible if you are:

 - Pursuing a non-primary care specialty (e.g., a program with a surgical or emergency medicine focus).